grammarhoard/2016-jovanovski-css-render/README.md

 A critical path CSS extraction and injection tool using Node.js.

 ##Research questions:
-- RQ1: Does inlining critical CSS make a significant improvement on the time to first render?
+- RQ1: Do requests to external CSS files make a significant negative impact on the time to first render?
-- RQ2: What are the methods that current tools use to generate critical CSS?
+- RQ2: What methods do existing tools use for detection, extraction and inlining of critical CSS rules?
-- RQ3: How can generation of critical CSS be applied to dynamic web pages?
+- RQ3: How can critical CSS inlining be automated for dynamic web pages?

 ##What is CSS Focusr
 CSS Focusr looks for critical "above the fold" CSS code.
 By defining a viewport, it renders the page and checks to see what